rasviitanen/Allotize/docs/src/introduction.md

 ```

 That's it!
 Everyone who loads our website will have a synced number of upvotes that changes in real-time.
-Proceed to the next chapter, to find out how you can create your own app!
+Proceed to the next chapter to find out how you can create your own app!